The Research Committee is a sub-committee of the Academic Board and will report to Academic Board at least annually.

 (a) developing the LSE PhD and considering its place within the School’s overall research strategy and the infrastructure for interdisciplinary research and the promotion of equality, diversity and inclusion;

-(b) overseeing the School’s approach to skills training for research degree students, including the Doctoral Training Centre;
+(b) overseeing the PhD Academy’s approach to skills training for research degree students, including the Doctoral Training Partnership;

 (c) developing the School’s strategic approach to PhD studentships including in response to Research Council initiatives – this may include submitting bids to the Research Councils and monitoring Research Council funded programmes if the bids are successful;